John Tecklenburg

 John J. Tecklenburg (born September 1955) is an American businessman and politician.
-He served two terms as mayor of Charleston, South Carolina, sworn in on January 11, 2016.
+He served two terms as mayor of Charleston, South Carolina, sworn into office on January 11, 2016.
 Tecklenburg was defeated in 2023 by former state legislator William S. Cogswell Jr. He became the first mayor of Charleston to lose a reelection campaign since 1959.

 Early life and education

 Tecklenburg is a native of Orangeburg, South Carolina.
-He graduated from Georgetown University in Washington, D.C., with a Bachelor of Science in chemistry and later studied jazz at Berklee College of Music in Boston.
+He graduated from Georgetown University in Washington, D.C., with a degree in chemistry.
+He later studied jazz at Berklee College of Music in Boston.

 Career

 Tecklenburg was Charleston's director of economic development from 1995 to 1999.
 He is a commercial realtor.

 Tecklenburg ran for mayor of Charleston and won against Leon Stavrinakis on November 17, 2015.
 Tecklenburg was preceded by Joe Riley who was mayor of Charleston for 40 years.

 In June 2020, in the wake of widespread protests against racism, Mayor Tecklenburg announced a decision to remove a statue of John C. Calhoun, a prominent South Carolinian defender of slavery, from a prominent public space in Charleston, in Marion Square.